maalaria/kite/README.md

   arguments
 + Each topic is compiled as a sections, subsection or whatever you want – to specify in the main.tex
+	+ included are macros for kitesection, ..., kitesubparagraph
-+ The statement within the einvironment is assgined to to all of the defined topics
++ The statement within the environment is assigned to to all of the defined topics
-+ The statements are concatenated into lists
++ The statements are formatted as paragraphs
-+ Additionally a python script creates a list of hyperlinks below each statement according to the topics, so that you can easily access the affiliated topics
++ Additionally a python script creates a list of hyperlinks below each statement according to the topics, so that you can easily access the affiliated topics and expand the net of your information